Where to stay in Tokyo First time guide to the best hotels

-Many people will tell you how many steps they find themselves doing when in Japan, with so many must see attractions it’s very easy to do so.
-Finding the perfect accommodation is crucial to fully enjoying your stay in Tokyo and saving your feet for when they matter most!
+Many people will tell you how many steps they find themselves doing when in Japan (we averaged well over 20k a day!) with so many must see attractions it’s very easy to do so.
+Finding the perfect hotel and area to base yourself in is crucial to fully enjoying your stay, maximising your day trips and saving your feet for when they matter most!

 Shinjuku

-• Pros: Shinjuku is a dynamic hub of activity, known for its vibrant nightlife, extensive shopping options, and entertainment venues.
+• Pros: Shinjuku is a hub of activity, known for its nightlife, extensive shopping options, and entertainment venues.
 The area is home to numerous restaurants, bars, and clubs, making it a lively place to stay.
-Shinjuku Station, one of Tokyo’s major transport hubs, offers easy access to the rest of the city.
-High-end hotels like the Park Hyatt Tokyo provide luxury accommodations with spectacular views.
+Shinjuku Station, one of Tokyo’s major transport hubs, offers easy access to the rest of the city, meaning you spend your time exploring, rather than commuting.
+High-end hotels like the Park Hyatt Tokyo (Lost in Translation anyone?) provide luxury accommodations with spectacular views.

 • Cons: The constant hustle and bustle can be overwhelming for some travellers.
-The area is quite crowded, especially at night, which might not be ideal for those seeking a quieter, more relaxed atmosphere.
+The area is quite crowded, especially at night, which might not be ideal for those first time travellers seeking a quieter, more relaxed atmosphere.

 Shibuya

 • Pros: Shibuya is famous for its iconic crossing and youthful, trendy atmosphere.
 It’s a hotspot for fashion, with numerous shopping centres, boutiques, and cafes.
-Shibuya’s vibrant nightlife and entertainment options make it a great choice for younger travellers and those looking to experience Tokyo’s modern culture.
-The area also offers a range of dining options, from street food to high-end restaurants .
+Shibuya’s nightlife and entertainment options make it, along with Shinjuku, the best place to stay in Tokyo for young adults who enjoy a night out.
+The area also offers a range of dining options, from street food to high-end restaurants.

 • Cons: Similar to Shinjuku, Shibuya can be very busy and crowded.
 The area is more commercial and might lack the traditional charm that some travellers are looking for.